naborlozada/Aaegypti_domestication/README.md

 ##
 ## NOTICE (updated 22-May-2023):
-1) **Supplementary Data** associated to the current submmitted version of the manuscript is in the `Supplementary Information` directory.
+1) **Supplementary Data** associated to the current submmitted version of the manuscript is in the `Supplementary Data` directory.
 A summary of the content is below.
 2) Due technical issues, we are currently reuploading the Whole Genome Sequences (WGS) in the SRA database under the BioProject: PRJNA943178.

 ##